California county routes in zone E: E7

-County Route E7 (CR E7) is a county highway in Solano and Yolo counties in California, United States.
-It runs from Interstate 80 near Dixon to State Route 16 at the western edge of Woodland.
+County Route E7 (CR E7) is a county highway in Solano and Yolo counties in the U.S. state of California.
+It runs from Interstate 80 near Dixon to Interstate 5 north of Woodland.
 It is known as Pedrick Road in Solano County and Road 98 in Yolo County.
+It has a concurrency with State Route 16 and I-5 Business Loop between West Main Street in Woodland to I-5 (exit 541).